MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 ## Installing the Microsoft R Server rpms

-In this chapter, we discuss the basics of using the Teradata Parallel Update Tool (PUT) to install the Microsoft R Services rpms.
+In this chapter, we discuss the basics of using the Teradata Parallel Update Tool (PUT) to install the Microsoft R Server rpms.

 PUT is a browser-based utility, and we recommend that you upgrade to the latest version (3.06.01).
-This version contains the *PUT Customer Mode*, which is the easiest way to install Microsoft R Services.
+This version contains the *PUT Customer Mode*, which is the easiest way to install Microsoft R Server.

 To get started, do the following: